DataDog/documentation/content/en/real_user_monitoring/android/integrated_libraries.md

 ### RxJava

-If you use RxJava in your application, take a look at Datadog's [dedicated RxJava library][8].
+If you use RxJava in your application, see Datadog's [dedicated RxJava library][8].

 ### Picasso

-If you use Picasso, let it use your `OkHttpClient` instrumented with Datadog SDK for RUM and APM information about network requests made by Picasso.
+If you use Picasso, use it with the `OkHttpClient` that's been instrumented with Datadog SDK for RUM and APM information about network requests made by Picasso.

 {{< tabs >}}
 {{% tab "Kotlin" %}}